Private Elementary School Education

 Physical fitness and outdoor exercise are a priority for Immanuel students.
 In third grade, students enjoy cooperative play during their recess times.
 The skills of simple organized sports and the exercise, agility, and endurance necessary for good health are emphasized in twice-weekly PE classes.
 Sportsmanship, teamwork, respect, and safety are all taught as essential to the enjoyment of sports activities.

 Students in fourth grade begin the research project process at ICS which culminates in the eighth grade formal research paper.
 At the fourth grade level, students learn the basics of finding relevant information in a non-fiction book, conducting research using an online database, how to incorporate research information into their writing, and correct paragraph formation to include a topic sentence and supporting sentences.
-Each year, fourth graders enact The Lost Parts of Speech, which concludes grammar studies for the second semester.
+Each year, fourth graders enact The Case of the Missing Parts of Speech, a play which concludes grammar studies for the second semester.

-Virginia history and early American history from the first explorers to North America through the Civil War are the focus of social studies in fourth grade.
+Virginia history and early American history from the first explorers to North America through the Civil War are the focus of Social Studies in fourth grade.
 Students study and discuss the role of Virginians leading up to and in the Revolutionary War, the First and Second Continental Congresses, and in the development of key documents for the republic.
 The development of mapping skills, including the creation of a topographical, clay map of the state of Virginia, connects textbook depiction of maps with the actual geographical features of the Commonwealth.
-Parent volunteers assist in the Colonial Day celebration, in which fourth graders dress in colonial attire and explore a variety of activities common to colonial times.
-In the fourth quarter, students research books and the Internet in order to create a Publisher brochure that describes a famous Virginian.
+Parent volunteers assist in the Virginia History Day celebration, in which fourth graders dress in 18th century attire and explore a variety of activities common to colonial times.
+In the fourth quarter, students research books and the Internet in order to create a project that describes a famous Virginian.

 Students continue to explore the number system as they compare, round and order numbers through hundred millions.
 Identification of prime numbers and associative, communicative, and zero properties as well as computation of problems with three, four and five-digit whole numbers stretch students’ math abilities.
 Collection, organization, and interpretation of data using a variety of graphs allow students to connect mathematics to real world problems.
 Students employ strategies to choose the correct operation to solve word problems, identify patterns, and estimate products and quotients.